Hypnotize Me (Wang Chung song)

-"Hypnotize Me" is a single by English new wave band Wang Chung, released on 5 May 1987 as the final single from their 1986 studio album, Mosaic.
+"Hypnotize Me" is a single by the English new wave band Wang Chung, released on 5 May 1987 as the final single from their fourth studio album, Mosaic (1986).
 The single reached No. 36 on both US Billboard Hot 100 and the US Cashbox chart, their last US Top 40 to date.
-The song was also featured on the soundtrack to the movie Innerspace (1987).

 The single's B-side, "Lullaby", was originally on the soundtrack to the film To Live and Die in L.A., which was recorded by the band.

 Critical reception

-Cash Box said that "Wang Chung's distinctive melodic and rhythmic instincts are on display here in this crafty, uptempo single."
-Cash Box also said that the song "has a hypnotic dance beat coupled with a bright pop sound" and "a spanking, martinet percussion [that] drives the tune from start to finish."
+Cashbox said that "Wang Chung's distinctive melodic and rhythmic instincts are on display here in this crafty, uptempo single."
+Cashbox also said that the song "has a hypnotic dance beat coupled with a bright pop sound" and "a spanking, martinet percussion [that] drives the tune from start to finish."